 Veterinarians must be able to advise clients appropriately regarding euthanasia, and to perform this safely and humanely.
 Organizations such as the RCVS include this skill in their day one competences.
 There are a number of situations necessitating euthanasia of companion animals, and each must be judged according to the particular circumstances.
 Veterinarians must be competent and confident in decision-making around euthanasia and understanding humane end-points for companion animal species.
 (Here is a link to AVMA guidelines on euthanasia).

 The neutering of companion animals is synonymous with responsible ownership in some countries (see material from the AVA and AVMA), yet not in others (for instance some Scandinavian countries).
 (For a paper which surveys the arguments regarding neutering and makes a case against routine neutering, click here).
 Neutering is performed for a variety of reasons including minimizing overpopulation, eliminating unwanted reproduction-associated behaviours, complying with registration requirements or agreements with breeders, and minimizing the risk of health problems such as pyometra, mammary tumours, benign prostatic hyperplasia and testicular neoplasia.
-Nonetheless, neutering may be associated with some negative health effects including increased risk of obesity, some kinds of neoplasia, orthopaedic problems and urinary incontinence (here is a study looking at the long term health effects of neutering dogs and a list of references regarding the risks and benefits of neutering dogs).
+Nonetheless, neutering may be associated with some negative health effects including increased risk of obesity, some kinds of neoplasia, orthopaedic problems and urinary incontinence (here is a study looking at the long term health effects of neutering dogs and a review regarding the risks and benefits of neutering dogs).
 Veterinarians who perform neutering must counsel owners about the potential risks and benefits of this procedure.

 Over-servicing is defined as carrying out more clinical or preventative work on an animal or herd than is needed or was requested by the owner with the intention of generating a higher fee.
 With an increased number of veterinary graduates and pressure from employers to maximize invoicing and up-sell services to clients, understanding the concept of over-servicing and the ethics around this is important for companion animal veterinarians.
 Here is a short discussion of this complex and contentious issue.